jamesmcginnis/rabbit-rss-card/README.md

 - Clear your browser cache and refresh the page
 - Check that the file path is correct (`/local/rabbit-rss-card.js`)
 - Verify the resource type is set to "JavaScript Module"
+- If using HACS, ensure you've restarted Home Assistant after installation

 ### Visual editor not working?